-On July 24, 2013, our Board of Directors approved a cash dividend policy that anticipates a total annual dividend of \$0.28 per share of common stock, payable in quarterly increments of \$0.07 per share.
-Pursuant to the cash dividend policy, the Board of Directors declared quarterly cash dividends of \$0.07 per common share totaling \$0.28 per common share during 2016, 2015 and 2014.
+Pursuant to the cash dividend policy adopted in 2013 and effective until February 21, 2018, the Board of Directors declared quarterly cash dividends of \$0.07 per common share totaling \$0.28 per common share for each of the fiscal years ended December 31, 2017, 2016 and 2015.
 Future dividend policy and the payment of dividends, if any, will be determined by the Board of Directors in light of circumstances then existing, including our earnings, financial condition and other factors deemed relevant by the Board of Directors.